Midpoint of Route 66

 The Bent Door was a unique 24-hour Route 66 cafe, souvenir shop and gas station.
 Never officially named the "Bent Door Cafe", it came to be called that because the doors and windows - recycled from an WWII Army Air Force Base watch tower - where bent.
 It was a bustling business during the hey-day of Route 66 and has spurred many heart-warming stories and memories.
 Even as it stands vacant, many people stop to reminisce and take pictures of the building.

-Built in the 60's as a modern Route 66 Motel, the Best Western Country Inn is nice property still in operation.
+Built in 1964s as a modern Route 66 Motel, the America's Best Value Inn is nice property still in operation.
 They take pride in making you feel welcome and comfortable.
 AAA rating, nice rooms, and outdoor pool.
 A favorite among Snowbirds.
 The Inn offers a touch of class and personal service you are sure to enjoy.
-For reservations call: 1-800-528-1234 or 806-267-2131.
+For reservations call: 806-267-2131.
+Website: Click Here

 ROOSTERS